JohnLam916/Wow_Project/README.md

 # Wow_Project
-Creating a Trading Bot that will:

-1. Stream real-time quotes
+Creating a user interface that will allow anyone with a Binance.us api_key and api_secret to:

+1. Access our website
-2. Place enter and exit positions
+2. Place enter and exit positions on any crypto currency that is available on Binance.us on the site
-3. Manage account data (order, positions, and activity)
-4. Calculate different technical indicators
+3. Stream real-time quotes from Binance and pass it through technical indicators to show an investor when to buy or sell a particular crypto currency